 When a portfolio manager manages more than one account, a potential exists for that portfolio manager to treat one account more favourably than another.
 This potential conflict exists when, for instance, one portfolio has a higher fee than another portfolio, including a performance-based fee.
 It may also exist if one client relationship is larger than another or if it is deemed for some reason by the portfolio manager to be more important than another client relationship.
 For example, a portfolio manager might hypothetically have an incentive to allocate well-priced trades to a client paying higher fees and more expensive trades to a client paying lower fees.
 As another example, a portfolio manager might hypothetically have an incentive to benefit one client by "trading ahead" of the trading strategies of another client.
-The Investment Manager is subject to laws and regulations which require them to recognise and disclose the potential investment conflicts and carefully manage them through appropriate policies and oversight.
-The Investment Manager and its affiliates manage these potential conflicts through allocation policies and procedures, internal review processes, and oversight to ensure that no one client - regardless of type - is intentionally favoured at the expense of another.
+The Investment Manager is subject to laws and regulations which require them to recognise and disclose the potential investment Conflicts and carefully manage these potential conflicts through allocation policies and procedures, internal review processes, and oversight to ensure that no one client - regardless of type - is intentionally favoured at the expense of another.